ooblegooble23/ultra-awesome-clinical-AI/README.md

 > A curated list of datasets, tools, models, and reading for building AI at the intersection of **medication safety, surgical care, and underserved-population access.**

 Most awesome lists are broad.
 This one is deliberately narrow.
-It is maintained by a BA/MD student focused on interventional cardiology, cardiothoracic/vascular surgery, and bringing surgical and pharmacy care to rural and underserved communities — so the curation leans toward resources that are actually usable for building tools in those areas, not just publishing about them.
+Curation lies towards cards/surg based btw.

 If a resource isn't openly accessible, or is purely a closed commercial product with no research or developer entry point, it generally isn't here.